reubence/Prime-ABGB-Custom-Price-Tracker/README.md

 Now you can visit the deployed app anytime during and check prices of all products at a glance.

+You could go further and use the Gmail API to configure the app to send a message as the prices fall down below a certain level.

 <!-- ROADMAP
 ## Roadmap